New in October 2019: Expanded Novel Edition featuring new cover art by Angela Waters!

-“Dmitri,” he said before he could stop the words.
+“Dmitri,” he said before he could stop the word.

-The guy took a deep breath through his nose, and his shoulder rose under his coat.
+The guy took a deep breath through his nose, and his shoulders rose under the coat.
+Its fur flexed in aggressive spikes, but what had looked unnaturally red in the bar had a more muted tone under the moon, like a cabernet.
 “Dmitri.”
 He said it as if he were tasting the name.
-Apparently it tasted good; the man smiled again.
+Maybe it tasted like that cab; Marrou smiled again.
 “Nice to meet you.”
-He looked as though he might say more, but then his eyes only glittered in the silver light, and Dmitri figured he’d misread his face.
+He looked as though he might say more, but then his eyes only glinted in the silver light, and Dmitri figured he’d misread his face.

 Not that he had a bead on any of this, but the guy was compelling.
-Literally, and he hated when people misused the word literally, but this stranger was literally compelling him to move, to speak, to—
+Literally, and he hated when people misused that word, but this stranger was literally compelling him to move, to speak, to—

 “Run with me, Dmitri?”

-Shit, a request, and with his name attached, added like a thumb pressed to the throat during a kiss.
+Shit, a request, and with his name added, like a thumb pressed to the throat during a kiss.